 8. Can a supplier regain compliance after completing the update?

 Completing the update is necessary but not sufficient for compliance.
-While submission of the required documents moves suppliers toward compliance, their final status depends on the content of their reports.
+While submission of the required documents moves suppliers toward compliance, their final status depends on client’s requirements and thresholds.

 For example, if a supplier had a serious safety incident, such as a fatality or multiple workplace injuries, they may still be considered non-compliant even after submitting their documents.
 Each case is reviewed individually, and compliance is granted based on regulatory standards and client requirements.